 - Fatal crashes involving a motorcoach, transit bus, school bus, van bus, or other buses: 257

-At Cogburn Law Offices, our goal is to protect the rights and interests of the injured, or families who have lost a loved one in a bus accident in Las Vegas.
+At Cogburn Law, our goal is to protect the rights and interests of the injured, or families who have lost a loved one in a bus accident in Las Vegas & Henderson.
 As a premier trial law firm, you can rely upon us to be professional, dedicated, and committed to you and your family on a personal level.
-If you or a loved one was seriously injured, contact a Las Vegas bus accident attorney at Cogburn Law Offices for a free case consultation.
+If you or a loved one was seriously injured, contact a Las Vegas bus accident lawyer at Cogburn Law for a free case consultation.